suryavanshi/FinLLM/README.md

 ![FinLLM Logo](https://i.ibb.co/ryRCKvc/Screenshot-2023-10-07-at-16-52-49.png)

-This README provides an overview of the PELLM project and can be added to the project's GitHub repository to provide information to visitors and potential collaborators.
+This README provides an overview of the FinLLM project and can be added to the project's GitHub repository to provide information to visitors and potential collaborators.

 # Technology used